 I was working as Press Secretary for Richard Prebble when he was leader of the Act Party, prior to the 2002 election.
 At that time, the Act Party was at the forefront of using the Web and email marketing to get its message out.
 I wrote a weekly newsletter called Richard Prebble’s Letter from Wellington, which went out to more than 30,000 subscribers by email.

 In 2003 I built my first website.
-It looks horrible when I look at it now.
-But I was hooked from then on by the combination of the Internet and the written word as a means of marketing and selling.
-I became an Internet marketing junkie.
-I subscribed to the newsletters of all the top American Internet marketers and devoured all their ideas on copywriting and marketing.
+From then on I was hooked by the combination of the internet and the written word as a means of marketing and selling.
+I became an internet marketing junkie.
+I subscribed to the newsletters of all the top American internet marketers and devoured all their ideas on copywriting and marketing.
 It took me a while to sort out the wheat from the chaff.

-There’s an awful lot of hype and rubbish out there about Internet marketing and people are still getting sucked in by the ‘get rich quick’ dream of making money on the Internet.
-The fundamental rules of business are the same on the Internet as they are anywhere else.
+There’s an awful lot of hype and rubbish out there about internet marketing and people are still getting sucked in by it.
+But the fundamental rules of business are the same on the internet as they are anywhere else.
 You need to provide a quality product or service, to a market that wants it, at a price they’re willing to pay.

-When it comes to business, my passion is helping people to sell more, using a combination of the written word and the Internet.
-If you need help to achieve those kind of results in your business, you are welcome to contact me.
-I keep pretty busy, so I can’t work with everyone who asks me.
+If you’re a service-based business and need help to get your message out into the marketplace, you are welcome to contact me.
+I keep pretty busy, so I can’t work with everyone.
 But if you are a serious business and you want serious results, I would love to talk to you.